Fonts for logo designs in 2024

 Get inspired by some of the best logo fonts

-When leaving out logo symbols and going for a wordmark instead, focusing on the selection of the font is even more crucial.
+When leaving out logo symbols and going for a simple wordmark instead, focusing on the selection of the font is even more crucial.
 Every typeface has its own character—and finding the right type that has the personality you’d like to convey can be tedious.
-When scrolling through font catalogs online, start with having a brand trait in mind that your font choice should also express.
-Let’s say you’re aiming for a mark whose trait should be “precision,” select a pointy font.
+When scrolling through font platforms and type studio websites, start with having a brand trait in mind that your font choice should also express.
+Let’s say you’re aiming for a logo that should say “precision,” select a pointy font.
 This works best if your brand name has letters that can be sharp naturally, for example, the letters A, K, M, N, and W.

 In any case, if a serif or a sans serif font is a more suitable font for logo designs, is a matter of what you’d like to convey with your logo rather than going only by readability at small sizes.
 In fact, make whether to use a sans serif or a serif font your very first decision when selecting a typeface for your brand.
 Here’s a simple checklist to help you through the process: